-Our role as both a supplier and a customer means it is important we have a coordinated and integrated approach to sustainability across the value chain.
+Our role as a supplier and a customer means it is important we have a coordinated and integrated approach to sustainability for our value chain.
 We strive to work with our customers, suppliers and other stakeholders in the value chain to create social value through sustainable practices across the full life cycle of our products.

 BHP takes a systems approach to value chain sustainability, designed to assess and work with others to improve the sustainability impacts of our upstream supply chains, inbound and outbound logistics, and our products as they move through extraction, processing and use.

-- Responsible sourcing – integration of sustainability considerations into procurement and logistics in our inbound and outbound supply chains (including shipping)
+- Responsible sourcing – integration of sustainability considerations into procurement and logistics in our inbound supply chain and shipping

-- Process stewardship – meeting the responsible sourcing expectations of the market across our operated assets
+- Process stewardship – meeting the responsible production and sourcing expectations of the market across our operated assets

 - Product stewardship – influencing the sustainability performance of our downstream value chain where we do not have operational control

-In FY2022, BHP developed a sustainability standards strategy that defines our pathway for the implementation of responsible mining and sourcing standards.
+Our sustainability standards strategy defines our pathway for the implementation of responsible mining and sourcing standards.
 The strategy is focused on the foundations needed to enable a more efficient adoption of standards to better position BHP’s participation in the sustainability standards landscape.
-We also established a global sustainability standards team to enhance our systems and processes, integrate planning and enable a more strategic approach to the governance and implementation of sustainability standards across BHP’s operated assets.
-This team also has accountability for sustainability reporting and disclosure, bringing together our work on sustainability standards and further strengthening our approach to transparency and standards across the value chain.

 The standards that form part of our strategy are: